Tuesday, April 23, 2013

 What a wonderful time I had doing it!
 I really, truly do have quite a tale to tell about this, and I am thrilled for the opportunity to share it.

 Thank you, Rhonda.
-This was so fun, and your magazine looks awesome.
+This was so fun, and your magazine is awesome.
 God's continued blessing to you and yours.

 You can read my article at the link below on pages 8-10: (it may take a sec to download...)